How to Warm Up Your Twitter Account Before Outreach

 Avoid: Pure self-promotion, identical posts across days, or content that looks AI-generated without any personality.

-Liking Tweets in Your Niche (10-15 Per Day)
+Liking Tweets in Your Niche (10 to 15 Per Day)

 Likes are the lowest-friction engagement, but they still matter: